Our up to date expertise will help you travel worry free

 Precautions against Hepatitis B, including safe injection techniques, safe sex practices, and vaccination, should be considered.

-- Practice safe injection and avoid needle-stick ‘risk’ situation, such as getting tattoos or body piercing
+- Practice safe injection and avoid needle-stick ‘risk’ situation, such as getting tattoos or body piercings

 - Practice safer sex (including using condoms and minimizing the number of partners)